JustinSternberg/cmsc433project1/README.md

 # cmsc433project1
-Create a site that tells students what they need
+Create a site that tells students what they need to take